 Fix WiFi connectivity on MAC

-- Hold Alt key and click on airport icon on right hand side of the top menu bar.
+- Press Alt Key and simultaneously click on airport icon which is located on right-hand side of top menu bar.

 - Press continue.

 Wireless diagnostics will check the issue with your MAC device and will send the diagnostic report to Apple.

 Click on Continue at the bottom of the dialog box to permit sending the report to Apple.

 If the issue persists after following the resolutions mentioned above, then you can check if the router is in the proper range of the device.